FirelyTeam/firely-docs/vonk/components/components_plugintemplate.rst

 .. attention::

    A complete template for a Vonk plugin can be found on `Github     <https://github.com/FirelyTeam/Vonk.Plugin.ExampleOperation>`_.
-   It covers all details on how to create a custom operation and    use Vonk services internally.
+   It covers all details on how to create a custom operation and how to use Vonk services internally.

 A regular Vonk plugin acts on the IVonkContext and its IVonkRequest and IVonkResponse properties.